From Darkness to Light

-EU & UNICEF co-funded project for families affected by migration helped Gulbarg and her family from Nurobod to sustain their livelihood.
+How an EU and UNICEF co-funded project for families affected by migration is helping to sustain livelihoods

 Gulbarg Alieva is a 46 year old mother of three who hails from Nurobod, a village near Kulob in the south of Tajikistan.
 Her husband and eldest son, Zukhalshoh, who also has three children, used to make ends meat for the family by working as labour migrants in Russia.
 In 2016 however, both men were deported from Russia, leaving them unemployed at home in Tajikistan with few economic opportunities.